Questions and Answers Ngā Pātai me ngā Whakautu

 How can the New Zealand public contribute to the Inquiry?

-If you have a question about your submission or feedback, please email the Inquiry at InquiryintoCOVID-19lessons@dia.govt.nz.
+If you have a question about submissions or need to make an early submission, please email the Inquiry at InquiryintoCOVID-19lessons@dia.govt.nz.

 Need to talk?